JessicaS97/MoneyTalk/README.md

 # MoneyTalk

 This website was built on the basis of solving my struggles to save money as a student.
+With MoneyTalk, the user can set the maximum amount of money they plan to spend, or the budget.
+As the user keeps adding spendings, these data will be stored in the computer for unlimited time.
+They will also have the option to reset all, which could be a useful option at the start of each month.

 ## Getting Started